 What is quality in a call center?

 Quality call monitoring is an essential factor in running a successful call center.
-Managers and Quality Assurance (AQ) specialists have a responsibility to keep an eye on call center operations, to ensure each and every customer receives a consistently positive experience.
+Managers and Quality Assurance (QA) specialists have a responsibility to keep an eye on call center operations, to ensure each and every customer receives a consistently positive experience.

 On top of maintaining quality in a call center and consistency in the customer experience, the quality department can keep costs low by managing their agents’ efficiency.

 Receiving poor service from a call center can be enough to chase customers away, even if this only happens once.
-No manager can afford to be complacent and overlook the quality of interactions their agents offer; all customers have to be treated with equal importance.
+No manager can afford to be complacent and overlook the quality of interactions their agents offer, all customers have to be treated with equal importance.

-You can use a call system to gather a wealth of helpful data on customers’ interactions, such as average handling time (AHT), hold times, call volume and more.
+You can use a call system to gather a wealth of helpful data on customers’ interactions, such as Average Handling Time (AHT), hold times, call volume and more.
 This helps you analyze the basic service factors that have a major impact on customer experience, but you need more for the best results.

 A trained human ear is required to delve into agent-customer interactions to ensure that the most important qualities (courtesy, positivity, professionalism) are inherent in all conversations.
 This is where monitoring quality in a call center and scorecards come into play.